microsoft/SdnDiagnostics/README.md

 ```powershell
 .\create-core-function.ps1 -FunctionName 'Disable-RasGatewayTracing' -Module Gateway -Template basic_template.ps1 -IsPublic
 ```
+    - You only need to specify the `FunctionName` property.
+The other properties leverage ArgumentCompleters and will allow you to tab complete to pick a choice.
+Specify `-IsPublic` if you are planning for this function to be exported.

 ## Creating Health Validation Tests
 When creating a health validation test, ensure you: